Covered Porch Builders · Jacksonville, FL · Family-Owned

 Will a porch add value to my home?

 Yes.
 A covered porch adds real, usable outdoor living space, which buyers in Jacksonville want, and it returns a good share of its cost at resale.
 A front porch has the biggest curb-appeal effect — it changes the first thing a buyer sees.
-And because the porch is permitted and engineered, the next owner sees a sound, code-built addition with a transferable workmanship warranty, not a question mark.
+And because the porch is permitted and engineered, the next owner sees a sound, code-built addition and we stand behind our work, not a question mark.

 Yes.
-We design your porch in 3D — a photoreal render dropped onto a photo of your actual house, so you can see the roofline, columns, and flooring before you commit.
-The 3D design carries a fee, but we credit it to your project when you build with us.
+We draw up a detailed design plan for your porch, so you can see the roofline, columns, and flooring before you commit.
+The design plan carries a fee, but we credit it to your project when you build with us.
 The in-home estimate is always free, and so is removal of your old structure.

 11 Get Started